madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Cancel/return rate is essentially flat across seller volume tiers: low volume (15.73%), medium volume (14.93%), and high volume sellers (15.60%) all cluster within about 1 percentage point of each other.
 Seller size has no meaningful relationship with quality or fulfillment performance.
 This reframes the earlier Q12 finding: standout sellers like Cuisinart are seller-specific outliers rather than evidence of a broader tier-wide pattern.

+**Suggestion:**
+Since seller size isn't a reliable predictor of return rate, focus quality improvement efforts on individual seller-level investigation rather than volume-based policies or thresholds.

 ### Section 4: Operations - Shipping & Payments

 #### Q14: What is the payment failure rate, and does it cluster around specific sellers?